Chronic pain is a common health issue. In the quest to help patients manage this health condition, many physicians prescribe opiates.

 Relaxation techniques: Many pain clinics use relaxation techniques to help patients deal with pain.
 These techniques may include hypnosis, breathing exercises, mindfulness practices, meditation, and progressive muscle relaxation.

 According to the Mayo Clinic, relaxation techniques can help patients become aware of their own physical responses to stress and pain.
 With awareness, they often can reduce their experience of stress and pain.

-This type of medication is applied to the part of the skin where you are experiencing pain.
+Topical ointments and creams: This type of medication is applied to the part of the skin where you are experiencing pain.
 Per the Postgraduate Medical Journal, topical ointments are helpful for people who deal with soft-tissue pain and pain related to knee problems.
-Topical treatments are also recommended for people who are older because they do not cause gastrointestinal issues as many oral medications do.
+Topical treatments are also recommended for older people because they do not cause gastrointestinal issues as many oral medications do.